Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Application to school performance data

 In Chile, the educational system considers 12 years of schooling, eight at the primary level and four at the secondary level.
-The performance of each school ($z_i$) is recorded as an ordinal variable of four ordered categories: ``Insufficient'', ``Medium-Low'', ``Medium'', and ``High''.
+The unit of analysis is each school.
+The response variable is the performance in 2019 of each school ($z_i$ or \texttt{perf2019}), which is recorded as an ordinal variable of four ordered categories: ``Insufficient'', ``Medium-Low'', ``Medium'', and ``High''.
 There are two extra categories representing lack of information or low number of registered students (overall 28.3\% of the schools), which were excluded from the analysis.
-The analysed performance assessment results belong to 5,333 schools in both 2019 and 2016, specifically from their fourth year students of primary level, with national coverage.
-The ordinal predictors are: \begin{itemize} \item \texttt{perf2016}: school performance results in 2016, measured in the same way as the one of 2019, \item \texttt{funding}: the way the students pay for their studies with three categories: ``Public'', ``Mixed'' and ``Private''.
-This is an ordinal predictor in the sense that ``Private'' is associated to schools where the students need to pay by themselves and the fees are higher than in schools belonging to the other classes.
-This also indicates the level of financial resources that each school is able to reach, being the class ``Private'' the highest and ``Public'' the lowest, and \item \texttt{regisRat}: the ratio of number of registered students in 2019 over the one of 2016. \end{itemize} The parameter estimators from the unconstrained POCLM are given in Table \ref{tab:realDataCoef}.
-The variable \texttt{perf2016} is estimated as antitonically related to $z_i$; in fact, it has negative coefficients, meaning that a better performance in 2016 is related to a better performance in 2019.
+The analysed performance assessment results belong to 5,333 schools observed in both 2019 and 2016, specifically from their fourth year students of primary level, with national coverage.
+The ordinal predictors are: \begin{itemize} \item \texttt{perf2016}: school performance based on the 2016 assessment of fourth year students of primary level.
+Results are measured in the same way as the ones of the response variable \texttt{perf2019}. \item \texttt{funding}: the way schools received their funds in 2019, recorded in three categories: ``Public'', ``Mixed'' and ``Private''.
+This is an ordinal predictor in the sense that it indicates the level of financial resources that each school receives per pupil from the government.
+The class ``Private'' receives the lowest amount, and ``Public'' receives the highest amount.
+The ``Private'' class has schools where the students themselves need to pay.
+In general, fees for ``Private'' are higher than in schools belonging to the other classes.
+It is usual that in Chile ``Private'' schools have more resources than others.
+Still, the relevant monotonicity direction of the variable may not be obvious before seeing the data, at least not without local knowledge. \item \texttt{regisRat}: the ratio of the number of registered students in 2019 relative to the number of 2016. \end{itemize} The parameter estimators from the unconstrained POCLM are given in Table \ref{tab:realDataCoef}.
+Estimated values for $\alpha_1$, $\alpha_2$ and $\alpha_3$, are presented as intercepts in the table.
+They are associated to the categories ``Insufficient'', ``Medium-Low'', ``Medium'' of \texttt{perf2019} correspondingly.
+The variable \texttt{perf2016} is estimated as antitonically related to $z_i$.
+It has negative coefficients, meaning that a better performance in 2016 is related to a better performance in 2019.
 This is because \eqref{eq:Model_eq} models probabilities to be {\it smaller} than certain values as dependent on $x$.
-The coefficients associated with the categories of \textit{funding} are not estimated to be monotonic according to the results of the UMLE, although monotonicity is only very slightly violated.
-Taking the meaning of the variables into account, it can be considered highly likely that a monotonic relationship holds; ``Mixed'' funding is properly between ``Public'' and ``Private'', and reasons for potential non-monotonicity are hard to imagine.
+The coefficients associated with the categories of \texttt{funding} are not estimated to be monotonic according to the results of the UMLE, although monotonicity is only very slightly violated.
+Taking the meaning of the variables into account, it can be considered highly likely that a monotonic relationship holds. ``Mixed'' funding is properly between ``Public'' and ``Private'', and reasons for potential non-monotonicity are hard to imagine.
 In order to improve interpretability, these parameter estimates were therefore constrained to be monotonic, and the CMLE was computed.
-The UMLE of \textit{funding} is so close to being antitonic that not only is the CMLE for its parameters very close to the UMLE, also parameters of the other variables do not change by constraining \textit{funding} to be monotonic, although theoretically this may happen.
+The UMLE of \texttt{funding} is so close to being antitonic that not only is the CMLE for its parameters very close to the UMLE, also parameters of the other variables do not change by constraining \texttt{funding} to be monotonic, although theoretically this may happen.